Ellen Corbett

-Corbett attended Chabot Community College and California State University, East Bay.
-She graduated from the University of California, Davis and McGeorge Law School.
+Corbett attended Chabot Community College and California State University, East Bay, earning a Bachelor of Science degree from the University of California, Davis and a Juris Doctor degree from McGeorge Law School.

-Corbett lives in San Leandro, California.

 Senate 10th District

 The 10th District encompasses the southern part of the East Bay, located directly south of California's 9th State Senate district.
 As such, it includes the southern half of Alameda County and a portion of Santa Clara County.

 2011 redistricting

 After redistricting in 2011 by the California Citizens Redistricting Commission, the new 10th district now includes 40.7% of Alameda County and 17.4% of Santa Clara County.
 Cities in the district include Fremont, Hayward, Milpitas, and Santa Clara.
-The new boundaries will take effect in the 2014 election for the district, which Corbett is ineligible to run in due to term limits.
+The new boundaries took effect for the 2014 election for the district, in which Corbett was ineligible to run in due to term limits.

 2014 US Congressional elections

-Corbett termed out of the state senate seat in 2014.
+Corbett termed out of the State Senate seat in 2014.
 In February 2013, addressing the possibility of her running for Eric Swalwell's seat in the US House of Representatives 15th congressional district, Corbett said "I would be honored to serve in [the United States] Congress, but it’s too early to discuss 2014."

-After the 2013 legislative session, Corbett began campaigning against Swalwell, with the support of Pete Stark, who Swalwell defeated in 2012.
-However, she finished in third by 0.5% to Hugh Bussell, a technology manager/educator from Livermore, also in the race.
-Swalwell finished in the lead with almost 50 percent of the vote.
+After the 2013 legislative session, Corbett began campaigning against Swalwell, with the support of Pete Stark, whom Swalwell defeated in 2012.
+However, she finished in third place, missing a general election slot by 0.5% to Republican Hugh Bussell, a technology manager/educator from Livermore.
+Swalwell lead the primary with almost 50 percent of the vote, winning nearly 70 percent against Bussell in the November general election.